olmost/pp25/README.md

 The required input files are:

-mt_parkinson_z20_z1_step20myr_9to15.dat: contains the full merger trees from z=20 to z=1 for 120 halos from mass 10^9 to 10^15 solar masses, bin size is 0.05 in log mass.
+mt_parkinson_z20_z1_step20myr_9to15.dat or similar: contains the full merger trees from z=20 to z=1 for 120 halos from mass 10^9 to 10^15 solar masses, bin size is 0.05 in log mass.
 Resolution mass is 10^9 solar masses.
 Merger trees are built according to the algorithm derived in Parkinson et al. 2008.
+You can create the merger tree input file by running the fortran code contained in the folder code_20to1_1halo (it will mcompute the merger tree of one single halo).
+To run this you can do

+make trees.exe
+./trees.exe

+The file will have 5 columns:

 column 0 = zp_mt: redshift of the halo
 column 1 = mhp_mt: halo mass column 2 = idp_mt: halo id
-column 3 = id_parent_mt: id of the first successor (i.e. son) of the halo.
-Note that multiple halos might have same son column 4 = flag: -1 if the halo is a first leaf (i.e. has no progenitor), 0 otherwise column 5 = id_main_prog: id of the most massive progenitor of the halo
+column 2 = id_parent_mt: id of the first successor (i.e. son) of the halo.
+Note that multiple halos might have same son column 3 = flag: -1 if the halo is a first leaf (i.e. has no progenitor), 0 otherwise column 4 = id_main_prog: id of the most massive progenitor of the halo

-DUE TO SIZE LIMITATIONS, THIS COULD NOT BE UPLOADED TO GITHUB.
-CONTACT ME AT olmost91 at gmail.com FOR FURTHER REQUESTS.

-dcbh_id_lw30.dat: contains the id of the halos (only first leaves) which host a direct-collapse black hole (DCBH) seed, computed according to Dayal et al. 2017.
-For more information about DCBH see for instance Valiante+ 2016, Habouzit+2016 and references therein.

-column 0 = redshift of the halo with DCBH seed column 1 = id of the halo column 2 = number density of the halo (Mpc^-3)

 sal_pt1_100_lc_lw_q.txt: contains information about the UV luminosity emitted by an instantaneous star formation event of 10^6 solar masses, assuming a Salpeter IMF between 1 and 100 solar masses and a gas metallicity Z = 0.05.
 Computed using the online software STARBURST99 (Leitherer+ 1999).